eiriklied/coffee_script_article/README.md

 ## Maturity

 CoffeeScript has been gaining strong momentum the last few years.
-Out of more than 2700 respondents in the annual JavaScript Developer Survey, 29% use a language that compile to JavaScript.
-Of these languages, CoffeeScript is by far the most popular, used by 82%.
+Out of more than 2700 respondents in the annual JavaScript Developer Survey, 24% of respondents state that they use CoffeeScript.

-CoffeeScript has been the standard client code language in the widely used Ruby on Rails framework as of 3.1, which was released in August 2011.
-The popular distributed version control hosting provider GitHub states that all new JavaScript must be written in CoffeeScript.
+CoffeeScript is heavily backed in the Ruby on Rails community.
+It has been the the standard client code language in the framework as of version 3.1, which was released in August 2011.
+Following this, among others GitHub stating in their implementation guidelines that all new in-house client code must be written in CoffeeScript.

 In Norway, both our projects in different parts of Posten Norge allow and encourage CoffeeScript used as a client side language.

-In terms of adoption and maturity, you will not be alone in relying on CoffeeScript for your production code.
+In terms of adoption and maturity, you will not be alone in using CoffeeScript for your production code.
 Others also rely heavily upon it!

 ## Drawbacks